ashishlahoti/hugo-theme-highway/exampleSite/content/section/post-with-social-share-icons.md

 author: authorA
 categories:
   - "Category2"
+# Theme-Defined params
+comments: false # Enable Disqus comments for specific page
+authorbox: true # Enable authorbox for specific page
+toc: false # Enable Table of Contents for specific page
+mathjax: false # Enable MathJax for specific page
-socialshare: true # Enable social share links for
+socialshare: true # Enable social share links after post for specific page
-toc: false
+autonumbering: true # Enable Autonumbering of sections and subsections for specific page
+thumbnail: "" # Thumbnail to be displayed with Post Title
 ---

 This article demonstrates, how to enable `socialshare` in your blog post to add social share icons at the end of your blog post.